StevenTammen/bibledocs.org/content/verse-by-verse-studies/_index.md

 So what is the difference between the verse-by-verse studies and study notes on this site?
 The short version is that the verse-by-verse studies justify the interpretations presented, while the study notes simply assert them.
 The study notes also contain helpful notes for intermediate students of Greek/Hebrew (notes not so much focused on establishing meaning as saving time for such students), while the verse-by-verse studies often include an embedded original translation of the text (currently more for the Greek New Testament than the Hebrew Old Testament; my Greek is stronger than my Hebrew).
 -->

 The Verse-by-verse Studies on this site go over things one verse at a time (sticking with a specific part of scripture rather than tracing a subject).
-I have adopted the practice of covering verses as I feel led to, which means that rather than going through an entire book of the Bible in order, the verse-by-verse content on this site will tend to be more scattershot, tackling some difficult verses here and there across many different books.
-Over time, I hope to have the coverage and continuity increase, to the point it isn't so sparse.
+I have adopted the practice of covering verses as I feel led to, which means that in addition to going through entire books of the Bible in order, sometimes the verse-by-verse content on this site will tend to be more scattershot, tackling some difficult verses here and there across many different books.
+Over time, of course, I hope to have the coverage and continuity increase.

 Not every single thing written in these verse-by-verse studies on the site will have a video made about it, but only the things of sufficient length and complexity to merit such.
 This means that there will be a number of shorter notes that will only show up as text on the study webpages (which are organized by chapter).